Emmy-winning 'Schitt's Creek' to air on Tulsa Channel 19 beginning Sept. 28

 The series won a total of nine Emmy Awards for its final season, including best comedy series.
 The show's four lead actors also won in their categories, the first time such a sweep has happened in Emmy Award history.

-“Schitt’s Creek” centers on an outrageously wealthy video store magnate, Johnny Rose (Eugene Levy); his former soap-star wife Moira (Catherine O'Hara); and their two adult children – the self-described black sheep of the family David (Daniel Levy) and career socialite Alexis (Annie Murphy).
+“Schitt’s Creek” centers around an outrageously wealthy video store magnate, Johnny Rose (Eugene Levy); his former soap-star wife, Moira (Catherine O'Hara); and their two adult children — the self-described black sheep of the family, David (Daniel Levy), and career socialite Alexis (Annie Murphy).

-Commissioned by CBC, "Schitt’s Creek" was created by the father-and-son team, Eugene Levy and Daniel Levy, and is produced by Not A Real Company Productions Inc. "Schitt’s Creek" is produced in association with CBC and Pop TV and distributed internationally by ITV Studios Global Entertainment.
+Commissioned by CBC, "Schitt’s Creek" was created by the father-and-son team of Eugene Levy and Daniel Levy and is produced by Not A Real Company Productions Inc. "Schitt’s Creek" is produced in association with CBC and Pop TV and distributed internationally by ITV Studios Global Entertainment.

 What the Ale: Dead Armadillo release Rising Hope a beer fundraiser for National Pediatric Cancer Foundation